 Exotic witchweeds are not known to occur in NSW.
-Red witchweed was found growing on several sugarcane properties near Mackay, Queensland, in 2013 and is the target of a national eradication program.
+Red witchweed (Striga asiatica) was found growing on several sugarcane properties near Mackay, Queensland, in 2013 and is the target of a national eradication program.
 It is a weed in 35 countries, including the United States.

 Most witchweeds are native to tropical Africa, India, the Middle East and China.
 Even in their native range, witchweeds are troublesome and cause significant crop losses.

 One native witchweed Striga parviflora has occasionally been found in woodlands on the north coast and central western slopes of NSW.
 This native witchweed has been found on sugar cane and maize crops in Queensland.

 Witchweeds usually grow in intensive agricultural monocultures.
 However, they can also grow in grasslands, pastures and bushlands if their host plants are present.